stitchdata/docs/_database-integrations/mysql/vanilla/mysql-v2.md

         content: |
           {% include note.html type="single-line" content="**Note**: Skip this step if you don't need to filter databases." %}

-          Enter a database name in the field under **Limit to the following databases** to select the database that Stitch can discover.
+          Enter a database name in the field under **Filter databases in the source** to select the database that Stitch can discover.
 You can add multiple database names by clicking **Add another database**.

           If no database is specified, Stitch will discover all databases on the host.